How many opportunities are you leaving on the table?

 How to Get Started

-I feel the best way for beginners to get started is by joining Amazon Associates.
+One of the best ways for beginners to get started is by joining Amazon Associates.

 You know Amazon, right?
-They’re only the #1 eCommerce behemoth in the world.
+They’re only the top eCommerce behemoth in existence.
 You probably shop with them already and may even have a Prime account.

 So, finding products to promote is easy.